zetifinance/main-website-2023-fork/content/pages/fleets.md

     variant: card
     intro:
       heading: Platform advantages
-      rich_editor: Our patent-pending Zero platform offers unmatched insight for fleet operators looking to switch to cleaner transport while closely monitoring the behavior and profitability of their fleet.
+      rich_editor: Our patent-pending software platform offers key insights for fleet operators looking to finance the switch to cleaner transport while closely monitoring the behavior and profitability of their fleet.
     list:
       - list_item:
           heading: Locate each vehicle in real-time